-Bach’s second month at Leipzig presents us with another set of the perennial problems and questions of the kind that beset all Bach scholars.
-For each of the first four Sundays the congregations had enjoyed lengthy ‘musical sermons’, either conceived in two parts or by coupling two cantatas together.
+Bach′s second month at Leipzig presents us with another set of the perennial problems and questions of the kind that beset Bach scholars.
+For each of the first four Sundays the congregations had enjoyed lengthy ′musical sermons′, either conceived in two parts or by coupling two cantatas together.
 Now they are presented with a short chamber piece consisting of a mere five movements, a chorale, a duet, an aria and two recitatives.

 However, it is important to note that this cantata was written for a special Saint′s Day, a celebration which was additional to the normal Sunday services.
 Its chamber nature and the minimal use of the choir may very well be a direct consequence of this.
 Certainly the two later extant cantatas for this day C 7 (vol 2, chapter 4) and C 30 (vol 3, chapter 52) are much bigger works; both making considerable use of the chorus and the latter consisting of twelve movements.
 Is it possible that Bach initially underestimated the significance of this day in the Leipzig calendar?

 It is tempting to suggest that he may have been primarily too ambitious in his expectations of what he and the performers could provide within a limited period.
-Although up until now most of his music had been composed before he arrived at Leipzig, it was still all new to, and had to be learnt by, his performers.
+Although up until now much of his music had been composed before he arrived at Leipzig, it was still all new to, and had to be learnt by, his performers.
 But from now on Bach would be increasingly under pressure, admittedly self-administered, to compose music afresh.
 Was there feedback from his employers or congregations that they preferred shorter works?
-Was Bach refining his notions of the scale of the cantata and its place within the service, as a part of the process of establishing the more concise format that was to become the norm in the great chorale/fantasias of the second cycle?
+Was Bach refining his notions of the scale of the cantata and its place within the service, as a part of the process of establishing the more succinct format that was to become the norm for the great chorale/fantasias of the second cycle?